Microsoft/MIMDocs.pt-pt/MIMDocs/mim-best-practices.md

 -   Aplique as melhores práticas de configuração do SQL conforme descrito na secção de configuração do SQL neste documento.

--   Desative a indexação do SharePoint no site do Portal de MIM.
+-   Desative a indexação do SharePoint no site do portal do MIM.
 Para obter mais informações, veja a secção Desativar a indexação do SharePoint neste documento.

-## <a name="feature-specific-best-practices"></a>Melhores práticas específicas de funcionalidade
+## <a name="feature-specific-best-practices"></a>Práticas recomendadas específicas do recurso

 ### <a name="request-management"></a>Gestão de Pedidos